100 Notable alumni of

 -

-Charles David Pagano is an American football coach who is currently a senior secondary coach for the Baltimore Ravens of the National Football League (NFL).
+Charles David Pagano is an American football coach who most recently served as a senior defensive assistant and secondary coach for the Baltimore Ravens of the National Football League (NFL).
 He served as the head coach of the Indianapolis Colts from 2012 to 2017.
 Pagano previously served as the defensive coordinator for the Baltimore Ravens in 2011, of the Chicago Bears from 2019 to 2020, and was an assistant coach for the Oakland Raiders and Cleveland Browns.
 Pagano retired from coaching in 2021, but returned starting in the 2025 season.
 He is the older brother of coach John Pagano.

 -